 What causes low water pressure?

 Gravity either drives or slows water pressure.
 Generally, the higher the elevation where water must be delivered, the lower the water pressure.
-Water traveling uphill or up several floors is being effected by gravity that wants to send it right back down.
+Water traveling uphill or up several floors is being affected by gravity that wants to send it right back down.
 Apartment buildings and homes with multiple stories can require a booster pump to move water correctly to each faucet.

 2. Distance from the water source